freya022/BotCommands-Wiki/docs/using-components.md

     Components which expired while the bot was offline will run their timeout handlers at startup.

-!!!
-Example
+### Creating the handler
+Create a method annotated with [[JDAButtonListener]] / [[JDASelectMenuListener]], the first parameter must be a [[ButtonEvent]], [[StringSelectEvent]], or, [[EntitySelectEvent]].

+### Passing data
+In most cases, you will only need to pass data parameters, to do so, add a parameter annotated with [[ComponentData]].

+If you need to pass a *serializable* object, use [[SerializableComponentData]] instead, this uses [[GlobalComponentDataSerializer]], it has a default Jackson-based instance (with the Kotlin module enabled), but you can change it to use any other serialization library.

+### Binding to the handler method
+Finally, you can bind your component to the method, here's a full example:

 === "Kotlin"
     In Kotlin, we can use extensions to make sure we call our component handlers in a type-safe manner.
     This way, you will have a compiler error if the handler and the arguments don't match, it will also allow using handlers without setting a name.

     This can only be used when the input argument types matches the handler parameter types.

     !!! note
         A similar `timeoutWith` function exists for timeouts.

     ```kotlin
     --8<-- "wiki/commands/slash/SlashClicker.kt:persistent-clicker-kotlin"
     ```

 === "Java"
     ```java
     --8<-- "wiki/java/commands/slash/SlashClickerPersistent.java:persistent-clicker-java"
     ```

 ## Ephemeral components
 They are components which get invalidated after a restart, meaning they can no longer be used,